 Back in 2007, Heroku started out as a cloud platform specifically for Ruby apps.
 Over the years, however, support for many other languages has been added.
 Since 2010, it has been operating under the Salesforce brand name.

 Much like AWS Elastic Beanstalk, Heroku also provides a cloud platform and tools for developing and deploying your applications.
 Your resources can easily be scaled up as your application grows in size.
-Heroku is known for its extremely reliable hosting services and wide variety of options for languages and databases.
+Heroku is known for its extremely reliable hosting services and a wide variety of options for languages and databases.

 There are various Heroku dyno types available.
 Dynos are containers which help keep your on-cloud workspace organized.
 They share one host but are not connected to each other.
 They each have their own share of computing resources.